-Launched in November 2014 by the HEARing CRC, in association with its core Member, the National Acoustic Laboratories, HEARsmart is creating a greater awareness of the risks associated with cumulative exposure to loud sound.
-With a particular focus on musicians, live music venues and patrons, we are actively promoting healthy hearing habits to help change the way people behave around loud sound and think about noise-induced hearing loss and tinnitus.
+Launched in November 2014, HEARsmart aims to create a greater awareness of the risks associated with cumulative exposure to loud sound.
+With a particular focus on musicians, live music venues and patrons, we actively promote healthy hearing habits to help change the way people behave around loud sound and think about noise-induced hearing loss and tinnitus.

 HEARsmart is made up of a group of audiologists, psychologists, musicians, engineers, and hearing health experts with many years of practical experience in measuring sound, assessing noise exposure, and uncovering people’s attitudes and motivations towards noise and hearing health.